 Contamination, Risk Assessment and Remediation MSc

 Chemical contamination is a worldwide problem and represents a significant threat to the environment, to the functioning of ecosystems, and to human health.
-This Masters scheme covers risk assessment and remediation and is supported by a cutting-edge research base.
+This Masters programme covers the science, risk assessment and remediation and is supported by a cutting-edge research base, supported by case studies.

-You will gain the scientific, analytical and communication skills required to prepare you for a career in remediation work with local authority and industry, with the Environment Agency, or in consultancy.
+You will gain the scientific, analytical and communication skills required to prepare you for a career with local authorities, industry, regulation or consultancy.

 - Biological Science : PhD